 A confidential NAMIC committee will review all nominations.
 Sponsors of those selected to participate in ELDP Class XVII will be notified on August 18, 2017.

 Nominations must be submitted by July 28, 2017

-Once again, NAMIC is pleased to announce an exciting fellowship opportunity for an eligible executive of color to participate in the 2016-2017 Class XVI of NAMIC’s Executive Leadership Development Program (ELDP).
+Once again, NAMIC is pleased to announce an exciting fellowship opportunity for an eligible executive of color to participate in the 2017-2018 Class XVII of NAMIC’s Executive Leadership Development Program (ELDP).

 The fellowship is generously offered by the Walter Kaitz Foundation, and will cover all expenses, including tuition, program materials, travel, lodging and meals.